 Model Water Efficient Landscaping Ordinance

-In compliance with State and local requirements, City of Berkeley requires all new and renovated irrigated landscape of over 2,500 square feet area to comply with the following regulations in order to reduce waste in both new and established landscapes:
+In compliance with State and local requirements, City of Berkeley requires permitted projects with new landscape area of 500 square feet or greater and renovated landscape area of 2,500 square feet or greater to comply with the following regulations in order to reduce waste in both new and established landscapes:

 California Water Efficient Landscape Ordinance (WELO)